Resources and information for guests

 To Our Valued Guests,

 Please note when these type of incidents occur, some criminals seek to fraudulently obtain the personal information of affected individuals by claiming to be the business that experienced the incident.
 We advise you NOT to respond to any requests from entities requesting your sensitive personal information in relation to this incident.
-The hotels, hotel brands, White Lodging, AllClearID (the service provider we have engaged to provide one year of complimentary personal identity protection services to all affected cardholders) or anyone legitimately contacting you on their behalf will NOT ask you for other sensitive personal information with regard to this incident.
+The hotels, hotel brands, White Lodging, or anyone legitimately contacting you on their behalf will NOT ask you for other sensitive personal information with regard to this incident.
+(Experian, the service provider we have engaged to provide one year of complimentary personal identity protection services to all affected guests requires your Social Security number if you choose to enroll in the Experian service).
 We will only ask for the most limited amount of information necessary to provide the identity protection services.
-If you receive any suspicious looking written or electronic requests purporting to be from the hotels, hotel brands, White Lodging, AllClearID or anyone please call us at 1-855-865-4453.
+If you receive any suspicious looking written or electronic requests purporting to be from the hotels, hotel brands, White Lodging, Experian or anyone please call us at 1-866-926-9803.
+If you call this number to report suspicious activity you will be presented with a recorded message and various options.
+Press 1 to reach a call agent.

 We have prepared this information to answer questions you may have about this incident and describe resources that we believe will be informative and helpful to you.